mremolt/webcomponents-starter-legacy/README.md

 # webcomponents-starter

 Proof of concept to use web components for web apps (including redux).
-Coming from an angular+redux+webpack perspective I try to replage ng with pure webcomponents + lit-html.
+Coming from an angular+redux+webpack perspective I try to replace ng with pure webcomponents + lit-html.

 As this project currently contains no polyfills (it's a proof of concept after all), it is only tested to run in current Chrome.